rdinizcal/sa-bsn/README.md

 bash install.sh
 ```

-## Configuration and Execution
+## 2.2) Execute the SA-BSN

-3. Configure roslaunch files for personalized execution under '/catkin_ws/src/bsn/configurations';
+Configure roslaunch files for personalized execution under '/catkin_ws/src/bsn/configurations';

-4. Execute the BSN either by executing the pre-set run.sh file, that executes all nodes,
+Execute the BSN either by executing the pre-set run.sh file, that executes all nodes,
 or use roslaunch x.launch to execute a single node:
 ```
 cd ~/catkin_ws/src/bsn/ &&